JCT: A few years ago, I sent a mailer to socreds

 join one, you're in big trouble when the crunch comes.

 And it can happen quickly.
-All it takes is one large database
+All it takes is

 like Simpsons Sears or AOL to offer interest-free Greendollar credit